Skip to content

 Note

-The role only needs to be created once and then it can be reused.
+The role needs to be created only once and then it can be reused.

 Assign role to Service Principal: